dikortis/LetsTalkETC/Episodes/Episode_13.md

-into the crypto currency space and be specific into the cryptocurrency space this is the fur the third venture I am leading in this place first I yeah first
+into the crypto currency space and be specific into the cryptocurrency space this is the fur the third venture I am leading in this place first I first
 I built a very big mining operation instead it was 2013 I bought some avalons I'm avalon avalon machine